paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

-This together with rate limiting explained above ensures we will be able to process valid disputes: We can limit the number of simultaneous existing batches to some high value, but can be rather certain that this limit will never be reached - hence we won't drop valid disputes.
+This together with rate limiting explained above ensures we will be able to process valid disputes: We can limit the number of simultaneous existing batches to some high value, but can be rather certain that this limit will never be reached - hence we won't drop valid disputes:

 Let's assume `MIN_KEEP_BATCH_ALIVE_VOTES` is 10, `BATCH_COLLECTING_INTERVAL`
 is `500ms` and above `RATE_LIMIT` is `100ms`.
 1/3 of validators are malicious,